Tom Sizemore

 Tom’s paternal grandmother was Vina Marie King (the daughter of James Garfield King and Nancy Jones).
 Vina was born in Kentucky.
 James was the son of Henry M. King and Paralee/Parlee Kelly/Kelley.
 Nancy was the daughter of John Jones and Mary.

-Tom’s maternal grandfather was Samuel Schannault (the son of John Oliver Shannault/Chennault/Chenault and Nina/Effie Tompkins).
+Tom’s maternal grandfather was Samuel/Sam Schannault (the son of John Oliver Shannault/Chennault/Chenault and Nina/Effie Tompkins).
 Samuel was born in Georgia.
-John was the son of John Nelson Chennault/Chenault and Sarah Elizabeth “Lizzie” Barksdale McClendon/McLindon.
-Effie was the daughter of Sam/Sim Thompkins and Odesa/Odessa Norman.
+John was white, and was a prominent political figure and planter in Georgia.
+He was the son of John Oliver/Nelson Chennault/Chenault and Sarah Elizabeth “Lizzie” Barksdale McClendon/McLindon.
+Tom’s great-grandmother Effie was black, the daughter of Sam/Sim Thompkins and Odesa/Odessa Norman.

 Tom’s maternal grandmother was Mildred Dean Hayes (the daughter of Robert Leslie Hayes and Lonetta “Nettie” Anderson).
 Mildred was born in Tennessee.
 Robert was the son of Richard A. Hayes and Elizabeth Ann Terry.
 Lonetta was the daughter of Henry Davis Anderson and Josephine “Josie” Exum.